Skip to main content

 • ObjectivosObjectives

-This subject aims to promote, among students, the acquisition of fundamental concepts relating to critical thinking (truth, validity, knowledge, reason, argument), and the ability to analyze, evaluate and reconstruct arguments, recognizing the underlying structures of thought and identifying the possible fallacies.
-Develop attitudes of an active and intervening observer, consider new ideas and concepts, reflect in a more structured, comprehensive and in-depth way.
-Communicate authentically and consistently, which includes learning to clearly express your point of view and listen carefully to different points of view, striving to achieve a deep understanding of the concepts communicated.
+This curricular unit aims to promote, among students, the acquisition of fundamental concepts related to critical thinking (truth, validity, knowledge, reason, argument) and the ability to analyse, evaluate, and reconstruct arguments, recognising underlying patterns of thought and identifying possible fallacies.
+It also seeks to develop attitudes of active and engaged observation, to encourage the consideration of new ideas, and to foster reflection in a more structured, comprehensive, and in-depth manner.
+The unit further aims to strengthen students’ ability to communicate in an authentic and consistent way, which includes learning to express their own point of view clearly and to listen attentively to different perspectives, striving to achieve a solid and well-grounded understanding of the concepts under discussion.

 • BibliografiaBibliography